xMistt/fortnitepy-bot/README.md

 ## Commands
 ```
 * !skin - Makes the account wear the skin specified.
 Usage: !skin <skin name>
+* !emote - Makes the account do the emote specified.
+Usage: !emote <skin name>
 * CID_ - Makes the account wear the CID specified.
 Usage: <CID>
 * EID_ - Makes the account do the emote specified.
 Usage: <EID>
 * BID_ - Makes the account wear the BID specified.
 Usage: <BID>